Timataio/tim-g-groupchat-project/README.md

 # tim-g-groupchat-project
 A group chat client and server designed to be run on the University of Scranton's freebsd servers.
+The command line interface lets users create and join groups with password protection and log out and in as necessary.

-client-thread.c and server-thread.c were written by Dr. Yaodong Bi, and my group members wrote some of the other helper functions.
+server-thread-2020.c was written by Dr. Yaodong Bi, and my group members wrote some of the other helper functions.